dbgjerez/ocp-logging/README.md

 ### Kibana overview

 Kibana has a lot of functionalities.
 In this example, we just query the logs database.
-So, the first step is create an index:
+So, the first step is to create an index:

 ![OCP logging architecture](images/kibana-index.png)